LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 Usage:
 * Use NuGet to find and reference the API assembly
 * Reference the API namespace as a using statement
-* Use a static factory method on the service factory to create the needed service interface
+* Use the service factory to create the needed service interface
 * Call the service methods on the service as necessary

 Example: